nmenant/f5-101-lab-Mesos-Marathon/docs/setup-masters/start-services-master.rst

 When you install mesos, the master and slave services are enabled (called mesos-master and mesos-slave).
 Here, we want our master to focus on this tasks so we need to disable the slave service.

-Do this on all the masters:
+Do this on *all the master* nodes:

 ::